Skatteetaten/aurora-openshift/docs/openshift.md

 adapt to running on OpenShift.
 And, finally, we have no application runtime dependencies to third party services for configuration that may or may not be available at application startup, significantly reducing risk.

+## Development flow
+In order to support rapid development on the platform a variant of the image build process has been created.
+The Architect builder has received support for binary builds.
+This means that you can build a Delivery Bundle locally and then send it directly to the builder.

+A demo of this can be seen in the following asciicinema. [demo of development flow](https://asciinema.org/a/AU2ZyCk8X0CnJ51MarmhqIp9w)

-# AOC
+# AO

-AOC (Aurora OpenShift CLI) is our custom command line client for deploying applications to OpenShift.
+[AO](https://github.com/Skatteetaten/ao) (Aurora OpenShift CLI) is our custom command line client for deploying applications to OpenShift.

 The need for a custom command line client became apparent when we saw that the teams started developing their own scripts for deploying applications across different environments.
 These scripts quickly became quite complex,